Occala/netcode.notes/SlotSceneSync/README.md

 The abstracted properties it contains are: Casts Shadows, Receives Shadows, Box Collider Enabled, and Color

 These virtual components are referenced by index typically.
-You select a slot, then a component index (and then component properties by index).
+You select a slot, then a component index (and then properties on that component by index).
 You can make multiple components on a slot.
 Slots can be nested

 Slots, somewhat generically, encompass some common data related to both GameObjects and Transforms.
 They hold active state, name, Pos, Rot, Scale and ParentId.